hinestein/Wind_Data/README.md

 # Wind_Data

-A Line I wrote on my local computer//
+A Line I wrote on my local computer

-This is a line from RStudio//
+This is a line from RStudio

 Hi